Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp\vsp

 {\underline{Step II.}} No nontrivial element lies in both $\langle a,b \rangle^+$ and $\langle a^{-1}, b^{-1} \rangle^{+}$.

 \vsp\vsp

-In what follows, we only consider the case $(m,n) \neq (2,2)$, because $(m,n) = (2,2)$ corresponds to the Klein's bottle group $K_4$ as previously described.
+In what follows, we only consider the case $(m,n) \neq (2,2)$, because the choice $(m,n) = (2,2)$ corresponds to the Klein bottle group $K_4$, as previously explained.
 (Some of the arguments below do not apply in this case.)
-For Step I, we begin with
+For Step I, we begin with a simple yet crucial claim.

 \vsp\vsp

 {\underline{Claim (i).}} The element $\Delta := a^m$ belongs to the center of $G_{m,n}$.

 \vsp\vsp